skku-syslab/lockify/README.md

 make olddefconfig
 ```

-Make sure NVMe-over-TCP modules are included in the kernel configuration, then press ``Save'' and ``Exit'':
+Make sure NVMe-over-TCP modules are included in the kernel configuration, then press "Save" and "Exit":

 ```bash
 make menuconfig